Paris Gregory: Origin

 The Homilies of Gregory was commissioned as a gift for emperor Basil I by the Patriarch of Constantinople Photios I, to both celebrate the triumph of Orthodoxy and to praise the reign of Basil I. The focus on St. Gregory, a fourth century archbishop of Constantinople, is a very deliberate decision made by Photios, who, being a highly educated man was well aware of the connotation of wisdom and devout faith that would be drawn by having a commemorative piece made focusing on the famous homilies delivered by St. Gregory in Nazianzus.
-Some have speculated as to the reason for devoting a manuscript to an emperor who was most likely illiterate, but the formality of the gesture, and intricate design of the work lend to the idea that this was done as a celebratory gift, and not something Basil I would have actually have been expected to read.
+Some have speculated as to the reason for devoting a manuscript to an emperor who was most likely illiterate, but the formality of the gesture, and intricate design of the work lend weight to the idea that this was done as a celebratory gift, and not something Basil I would have actually have been expected to read.
 Although the high quality of this manuscript does also suggest that it was in fact meant to be enjoyed by patriarchal circles who could read it, and not just the emperor.

 Overview

-The Homilies are considered by many art historians to be one of the most well preserved and carefully designed Byzantine manuscripts to survive the period immediately following Iconoclasm.
-Created as a celebration of the triumph of Orthodoxy over Iconoclasm, this manuscript’s elaborate design and level of sophistication strongly suggests that it was designed and created in Constantinople by professional artists.
+The Homilies are considered by many art historians to be one of the best preserved and most carefully designed Byzantine manuscripts to survive the period immediately following Iconoclasm.
+Created as a celebration of the triumph of Orthodoxy over Iconoclasm, this manuscript's elaborate design and level of sophistication strongly suggests that it was designed and created in Constantinople by professional artists.
 Though the text itself is actually a series of homilies delivered by Gregory from the fourth century, many of the illustrations bordering the text have nothing to do directly with sermons themselves, and actually serve as contextual backdrop orchestrated by Photios, to draw parallels between the fall of Iconoclasm and the enduring faith of Greek Orthodoxy.
 For instance, the council of 381 is illustrated several times throughout the condemnation of the Arian heretics, despite the fact that St. Gregory was never present at that particular meeting.
 Important segments of text meant to be read carefully are punctuated with large golden symbols, and the paintings throughout are done using colorful tempera.
 There are also images depicting the raising of Lazarus, the burning bush, Moses and even Gregory with his father in Nanzianzus.
 These paintings are all done in the quintessential mid-Byzantine style with elongated and stylized proportions on the figures, and heavy symbolism used throughout.
 This obscure style lends to the idea that Photios was communicating on a level of subtext rather than just completely derivative interpretation.